Miguel Cabrera Player Props: Tigers vs. Marlins

 Miguel Cabrera At The Plate

-- He has gone deep in one of 59 games, and in 0.5% of his plate appearances.

-- In 13 games this season (22.0%), Cabrera has picked up an RBI, including two games with multiple runs batted in.
+- In 13 games this year (21.7%), Cabrera has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.